Archival Formats: Glossary of Terms

 Sampling Rate: The frequency at which information from the original recording is sampled or collected from a continuous signal.
 The rate is given in hertz (Hz) which equals cycles per second.
 One common example is the audio CD which has a sampling rate of 44,100 Hz, or 44.1 kHz.

 SECAM: Acronym for Séquentiel couleur à mémoire, French for Sequential Color with Memory.
 A European developed standard for encoding analog color and monochrome (black and white) video and audio television signals.
 The standard, fixed in the mid 1960s, reduced vertical color resolution to more closely align with human visual color acuity.
 There are other significant technical differences from NTSC and PAL.
 One of the weaknesses of SECAM later turned out to be its difficulty to be accurately edited/mixed in studios.
 The standard specifies line count, image refresh frequency, synchronization, modulation schemes, and composite signal encoding.
-This is a map showing where SECAM, NTSC, and PAL systems are used.
+For locations where SECAM systems are used, please see this map.

 Soundtrack: The sound that accompanies a film.
-Soundtracks can be separate (usually production or printing elements) or directly on the film (in the case of release prints and some camera originals).
+Soundtracks can be recorded onto a different film element than the corresponding image content (usually production or printing elements) or recorded directly on the same film alongside the image content (in the case of release prints and some camera originals).
+Film elements with image and sound are known as composite films.
 When on the film, a soundtrack can be optical, magnetic, or digital.
 Older films usually have optical soundtracks, which is a visual representation of the sound waves.
 Film prints that showed in commercial theaters from the 1990s onward likely have both optical and digital soundtracks.

 Spoking: Condition of magnetic tape and motion picture film where excessive pressure caused by shrinkage or too much winding tension eventually causes deformation.
-It is identifiable by the pack of tape or film showing radial lines emanating out from the hub of the spool like spokes.
+Warped film and tape may exhibit spoking when wound up.
+When examining a roll of film or tape from the side of the pack, spoking is identifiable by the presence of radial lines emanating out from the hub of the spool like spokes.

 Sticky Shed Syndrome (SSS): Sticky shed is a problem unique to magnetic tape; it is caused by the chemical breakdown of the magnetic tape binder and/or backing layer of the tape.
 As the binder/backing absorb moisture from the surroundings, they become sticky and often shed brown residue to equipment.
 During playback the tape may squeal and bind, which can damage both tapes and equipment.
 This process is also referred to as binder hydrolysis.